January 10, 2017

-2) Our next monthly simplex net will be at 8 p.m. on Tuesday, November 8th.
-Bill, AE9R, will be net control on 145.555 MHz.
+1) The next Hendricks County monthly simplex net will be on January 10, 2017 starting at 8pm.
+Bill Pfaffenberger, AE9R, will be net control on 147.570 megahertz.
 These simplex nets are an important part of training.
-They let you test your radio and antenna system on a simplex frequency with the NCO station and other hams around the county.
+They let you test your radio and antenna system on a simplex frequency with the Net Control Operator other hams around the county.
 Be sure to participate each month through April.
-If you would like to volunteer to be the NCO for a simplex net, contact Ken at email@example.com.
-He can give you all the details and reserve a date for you.
+(Update: the NCO said 12 stations checked into the net).

-6) If you are looking for experience in emergency communications, consider helping with one of the many public service events coming up this fall.
-Go to indyhams.org and click on Events for some good options.
+4) If you are looking for experience in emergency communications, consider helping with one of the public service events during the year.
+Go to www.indyhams.org and click on Events for some good options.

 • Reminder from Wayne, AC9HP, regarding the ARES digital net.
 If you need help setting up your HF equipment ahead of time, please contact Wayne at AC9HP@arrl.net for assistance.
 We will use different modes each month, starting with PSK then moving to other digital modes like Olivia MKS63.
 We will also experiment with RMS Express and WinMor.
 Specific dates and times will be announced on the facebook page, the hendricksares.org website, and in future weekly ARES nets, so be on the lookout.